 Ever wonder how some websites can offer such inexpensive articles on any topic imaginable?
 Here’s how the content mill industry works.

 Proprietors of content mills promise beginning writers exposure and a toehold in the publishing world.
 They usually pay these new writers on a royalty basis for their work which most of the time amounts to far less than minimum wage.
-Some write for mere fractions of pennies per hour.
+Some write for mere pennies per hour.
 In turn, the content mill can sell the writing for very low prices.

 Content from one of these companies is like fast food: quick, cheap and mostly low-quality.
 What experienced professional in any industry would work for a few cents per hour?
 That’s why content mills accept anyone with a pulse and an ability to string together a few words.